 Getting to Youmacon

 - Take public transit.
-It’s only $2, takes about an hour or so and drops you right off at the Cobo and GM Center.
+It’s only $2, takes about an hour or so and drops you right off at the Huntington Place and GM Center.
 This is likely your best and cheapest option.

 - Take a cab straight to the convention center.
 Pretty expensive, around $35 or so.